 Members who have worked for a number of years as a teacher or lecturer and who are already ATL members are not entitled to apply for NQ membership retrospectively.

 Membership of ATL is free to those training in the UK to be teachers, lecturers or education support staff.
-Those on the graduate teacher programme are also eligible.
+Those participating in the Teach First or Schools Direct programmes are also eligible.

-Student membership does not cover members for paid employment, except as part of the graduate or registered training programme.
-Student membership is only valid for the duration of their course.
-To guarantee continuity of membership, student members should upgrade in advance of completing their course to newly qualified, standard teaching or standard support staff membership as appropriate.
+Trainee membership does not cover members for paid employment, except as part of the graduate or registered training programme.
+Trainee membership is only valid for the duration of their course.
+To guarantee continuity of membership, trainee members should upgrade in advance of completing their course to newly qualified, standard teaching or standard support staff membership as appropriate.

-The retired membership rate is only available for existing members of the ATL to transfer to once they have retired and are in receipt of pension.
-As a member of the ATL who has retired from work, our retired membership package is able to offer the level of information and support that members have come to expect from the ATL.
+The retired membership rate is only available for existing members of ATL/AMiE to transfer to once they have retired and are in receipt of pension.
+As a member of ATL/AMiE who has retired from work, our retired membership package is able to offer the level of information and support that members have come to expect.

 Examination Officers Association membership

-Current members of the Examination Officers' Association (EOA) can join ATL at a special discounted rate.
+Current members of the Examination Officers' Association (EOA) can join ATL and benefit from a special discounted rate from the second year of their membership onwards.
 All EOA members must be a practising examinations officer or be a member of the examinations office personnel, the majority of whose role is focused on the operation and administration of examinations in a centre.

 For current members of ATL opting to transfer to EOA membership, the transfer can take place only at the expiry of their current ATL subscription period.
 We will still require applicants to complete the respective membership form for verification purposes.
 You will be advised in writing when the transfer to group affiliate membership will take place.

 Associate membership including volunteers